gaultier/blog/a_million_ways_to_data_race_in_go.md

 With this out of the way, let's take a tour of real data races in Go code that I have encountered and fixed.
 At the end I will emit some recommendations to (try to) avoid them.

 I also recommend reading the paper [A Study of Real-World Data Races in Golang](https://arxiv.org/pdf/2204.00764).
-This article aims to be a spiritual successor to it.
+This article humbly hopes to be a spiritual companion to it.
 Some items here are also present in this paper, and some are new.

 In the code I will often use `errgroup.WaitGroup` or `sync.WaitGroup` because they act as a fork-join pattern, shortening the code.
 The exact same can be done with 'raw' Go channels and goroutines.
 This also serves to show that using higher-level concepts does not magically protect against data races.